 and Jesus refused

-LORD, help us to understand when our ideas are not fitting into your plan.
+LORD, help us to understand when our ideas are not fitting into Your plan.
+Teach us to release our preferences, to trust Your wisdom, and to serve faithfully wherever You place us.